mattsinbox/option_prices_assets_with_skew/README.md

 ![Bean Machines](https://github.com/mattsinbox/pricing_with_non-normal_distributions/blob/master/bean_machine.jpg)

-Most Markets are *NOT NORMAL* and have *WACKY* Distributions

 # Problem
-Pricing option prices or risk products when normality can not be assumed.
-Most option market makers price at - the - money options well, but struggle with far out - of - the _ money options because the models used assume normality.
+Most Markets are *NOT NORMAL* and have *WACKY* Distributions.
+Therefore pricing options can be difficult especially considering many strikes represent outliers which by definition contradict normality.
+Most option market makers price at - the - money options well, but struggle with far out - of - the _ money options because the models assume normality.
 Black-Scholes models assume normality whenn pricing options.
 Therefore when pricing out - of - the_ money options, many market makers take the at the money option volatility and apply a positive skew as you go further away from the current price.
 This method does not have any statistical merrit and is more like a back of envelope calculation.

 # Solution
 With today's computer power and data science techniques, I thought I could develop a model tht would accurately portray the distribution and therefore better price out of the money options.
 This would be especially useful in markets where the distributions are far from normal like Bitcoin.